senait77/work-Planner/README.md

 * * enter your schedual on the specific time range and save it in your local storage
 * * see color difference based on the current time wheather it is past, present or future.
 ## Technologies
-On the top of the basic HTML and CSS, these web-page is created with:
+On the top of  HTML, CSS and JavaScript, these web-page is created with:
-* Flex Box
+* BootStap
-* Media Query
+* Jquery
-* Css variables
+* moments
-* Lorem Ipsum Ament library version

 ## Project status
 These project is still in developing mood, as it will be updated to a more detailed code with lots of illustrations.